-2.10.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
-Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition
+- 2.10.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
+Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition (a). - 2.10.2 Subject to the foregoing, the Company will be wound up under COLL: - (a) if an extraordinary resolution of shareholders of the Company to that effect is passed; or - (b) when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs for which the Instrument of Incorporation provides that the Company is to be wound up; or

-- 2.10.2 Subject to the foregoing, the Company will be wound up under COLL: - (a) if an extraordinary resolution of shareholders of the Company to that effect is passed; or - (b) when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs for which the Instrument of Incorporation provides that the Company is to be wound up; or - (c) on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - (d) on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property; or - (e) (in the case of a scheme that is an umbrella), on the date on which all of its sub-funds which are subject to a scheme of arrangement (see paragraph (d) above) or have ceased to hold any Scheme Property despite that the scheme may have assets and liabilities that are not attributable to any particular sub-fund. - 2.10.3 If any of the events set out in paragraphs 2.10.2(a) to 2.10.2(e) above occur, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
+- (c) on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - (d) on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property. - 2.10.3 If any of the events set out in paragraphs 2.10.2(a) to 2.10.2(d) above occur, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
 The Company must cease to issue, cancel, sell or redeem shares except in respect of final calculation under COLL 7.3.7(R). - 2.10.4 The winding up of the Company under the COLL Sourcebook is carried out by the ACD which will, as soon as practicable, cause the property of the Company to be realised and the liabilities to be met out of the proceeds.
 Provided that there are sufficient liquid funds available after making provision for the expenses of winding up and the discharge of the liabilities of the Company the ACD may arrange for interim distribution(s) to be made to shareholders.
 When all liabilities have been met, the balance (net of a provision for any further expenses) will be distributed to shareholders. - 2.10.5 Shareholders will be notified of any proposal to wind up the Company.
 On commencement of such winding up the Company will cease to issue and cancel shares and transfers of such shares shall cease to be registered. - 2.10.6 On completion of the winding up of the Company will be dissolved and any money (including unclaimed distributions) standing to the account of the Company will be paid into court within one month of dissolution. - 2.10.7 Following the completion of the winding up of the Company, the ACD must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
 The auditors of the Company shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
 This final account and the auditors' report must be sent to the FCA and to each Shareholder within four months of the winding up.